Cloud Academy sponsors Cloud Expo in New York City, June 6-8 ’17

 A little bit more about why we are sponsoring AWS Summit Sydney…As you know, around the world, cloud computing is now the foundation on which Fortune 500 companies and SMBs run their businesses.
 The latest State of the Cloud Report from RightScale found that 95% of respondents are using the cloud.
 Now, AWS is shipping features super fast.
 Last year they shipped about 1,000 updates and features, which was twice what they rolled out in 2015.
 At this rate, we can expect 2017 to grow exponentially with up to 2,000 updates and feature rollouts.
 Keep in mind, AWS is not only shipping new products but also changing their current main features as well.

 AWS is evolving faster than ever and delivering new features at a breakneck pace.
 As a result, companies need to be able to adapt their systems quickly to best leverage all of the improvements and make the most out of their partnerships and investments, not to mention stay ahead of their competition.
 Consequently, your teams should have the most up-to-date and easily accessible training so that they can stay leveled-up, informed, and able to use all of the new tools and features, across all the areas (storage, networking, compute, API, serverless, etc.).

-Having your entire organization aligned on the new features, with skills to master them, gives your company development and product process speed.
+Having your entire organization aligned on the new features, with the skills to master them, gives your company development and production process speed.
 This is where Cloud Academy comes in; we are first in class with continuous learning.
-Our content will meet you where, and even ahead of where, you need to be.
+Our content will meet you where, you need to be.
 In addition to AWS, we also have training for your peripherals: DevOps, Serverless, and all the other technologies running in your technology stack, which is constantly changing, too.